Last Updated on

 Why the UK won’t legalise marijuana in the near future

-So, even though the legal and illegal cannabis markets are booming in the UK, why would marijuana not be legalised in the near future?
+So, even though the legal and illegal cannabis markets are booming in the UK, why would cannabis not be legalised in the near future?

 The truth about the medical marijuana program in the United Kingdom

-Well, while it is true that Sajid Javid authorised doctors who are on the General Medical Council’s specialist register to prescribe medicinal cannabis products nearly a year ago, and while, on the 31st of October, 2018, the NHS provided new guidance for the medicinal use of cannabis-based products in the United Kingdom, the NHS Business Services Authority reported that there have been fewer than 10 NHS prescriptions for cannabis-based products for medicinal use since then.
+Well, while it is true that Sajid Javid authorised doctors who are on the General Medical Council’s specialist register to prescribe medicinal marijuana products nearly a year ago, and while, on the 31st of October, 2018, the NHS provided new guidance for the medicinal use of cannabis-based products in the United Kingdom, the NHS Business Services Authority reported that there have been fewer than 10 NHS prescriptions for cannabis-based products for medicinal use since then.

 Cam Battley, the chief corporate officer of the Canada-based company Aurora Cannabis, which is the world’s largest medicinal cannabis company, said that the UK was failing patients.

 ‘What was the point of creating a medical cannabis system if patients can’t access it?’
 Battley asked when he was speaking at the annual Cannabis Europa conference in London in June of 2019.

 And Battley was right.
-With only specialists being able to prescribe medical marijuana and products like Sativex receiving a do not do recommendation from the National Institute for Health and Care Excellence because of it not being cost-effective, the UK really is failing patients who might benefit from medicinal cannabis.
+With only specialists being able to prescribe medical marijuana and products like Sativex receiving a do not do recommendation from the National Institute for Health and Care Excellence because of it not being cost-effective, the UK really is failing patients who might benefit from medicinal marijuana.